hackximus/MCZ-Maestro-API/README.md

 First you can use Swagger to test the API.
 > https://localhost:port/swagger/index.html

-To send a command to the furnace, an HTTP PUT request can be sent.
+To send a command to the heater, an HTTP PUT request can be sent.
 Here is an example of changing the setpoint to 23°C.
 > https://localhost:port/api/Maestro/42?value=23

 The number 42 is the ID.
 You can get all the ID's with an HTTP GET request.